Why Punix¶

 Punix v2 is a typed package manager + service deployer for macOS and Linux.
 The language above the eval/realise seam is small and decidable (no subtyping, no first-class type members, no removal); the host-bound effects below it (build, transport, service lifecycle) are conventional, mostly reused from prior-art tools.
 Composition is principled: exactly one merge rule, proven correct.
 The pure config layer terminates by construction.

-That bottom-line lets the type checker do real work — every error surfaces with file:line:col before any build runs, not in the middle of an evaluator's recursion at minute 12 of a corpus build.
+That bottom-line lets the type checker do real work; every error surfaces with file:line:col before any build runs.

 Feature matrix¶